bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/NewsFeed/docs/index.md

 ## Project Overview

 Students will work on creating a web application that involves both frontend and backend development.
 The frontend will be built using React, while the backend will be implemented using Flask.
-Redis will be used for data caching, and Docker will be utilized to containerize the application for easy deployment.
+Redis will be used for data storage, and Docker will be utilized to containerize the application for easy deployment.

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
 - **Flask**: A lightweight WSGI web application framework in Python.
-- **Redis**: An in-memory data structure store, used as a database
+- **Redis**: An in-memory data structure store, used as a data store.
-- **Docker**: A platform for developing, shipping, and running applications in containers.
+- **Docker**: A platform for developing, shipping, and running applications in standardized containers.

 ## Learning Objectives